Make Sustainable Food the Default

 CLIMATE-FRIENDLY RATIOS

-Offer plant-based items, like lentils, dairy-free cheese, or beans, at the beginning of a buffet line to encourage people to fill their plates with these first and take smaller quantities of meat and dairy items.
+Pair this ratio technique with strategic placement for maximum impact.
+For a buffet-style meal, offer plant-based items, like lentils, dairy-free cheese, or beans, at the beginning of the buffet line to encourage people to fill their plates with these first and take smaller quantities of meat or dairy items.

-DESCRIPTIVE TITLES
+TASTY TITLES

-Plant-Based Dining Promotes Jewish Values
+Plant-Based Defaults Promote Jewish Values

 TZA’AR BA’ALEI CHAYIM